Why do so many living rooms feel dominated by black rectangles, when your TV could actually enhance—not detract from—your home’s style?

 13. Hidden Component Storage

 Design your entertainment center with concealed storage for gaming consoles, streaming devices, and other equipment.
-These practical solutions use cabinet doors, drawers, or cleverly designed compartments for organization.
+These practical solutions use cabinet doors with soft-close hinges, drawers for media and remotes, or cleverly designed compartments with ventilation for heat-generating electronics.

 14. Multi-Level Shelving

 Create visual interest with shelves at varying heights and depths.
-These asymmetrical designs feel more organic than traditional symmetrical layouts and allow for creative styling opportunities throughout the space.
+These asymmetrical designs feel more organic than traditional symmetrical layouts and allow for creative styling opportunities.
+Different depths accommodate various objects—shallow shelves for photos, deeper ones for books or decorative boxes.

 15. Frame TV Concept

 Use TVs designed to look like picture frames when not in use, or create your own frame around a standard TV.
-These innovative concepts completely transform the aesthetic when the screen is off, making it look like artwork.
+Samsung’s Frame TV popularized this concept, displaying artwork when idle.
+DIY versions use molding or custom frames around conventional TVs for similar effects at lower costs.

 Technical Considerations: Mounts, Lighting, and Safety

 The mount you choose can make or break your entertainment center design.
-Here’s how to select the perfect option for your specific project:
+Modern mounts in 2026 offer improved cable management, easier installation, and better weight distribution.
+Here’s how to select the perfect option for your specific project and screen size:

 Related Post: Floating Shelves Wood: 15 Genius DIY Ideas for Your Home